EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/real_dev_environments.md

 ### Advantages

 - The same definition runs nearly everywhere the same.
-- Generating a docker-image of your software is included
+- Generating a docker-image of your software is included, making your software results more easily reproducible.
 - Automatically setting up multiple services that get started (and even seeded) automatically and can be used reproducibly, i.e.
   - Setting up a Database-Service in the backgrund